 All students are required to attend a minimum of ten (10) College Assembly/Chapel services per semester.
 Students failing to meet this requirement may not be permitted to graduate until the requirement has been met.

 OFFICE OF THE CHAPLAIN

 The Office of the Chaplain is led by Rev. Freeman McKindra who serves as chaplain.
 Chapel takes place every Wednesday throughout the fall and spring semesters.
 Bible study takes place on Thursdays throughout the fall and spring semesters.

 Additionally, the Office of the Chaplain facilitates praise explosions a few times each semester.
 Praise explosions begin at 10 p.m. and offer an opportunity for students who have early evening obligations (i.e. sports, band, etc.) to participate in the life of the faith community.
 The Office of the Chaplain also facilitates worship arts ministries on campus.

-Both the LC Chapel Choir and LC Dance Ministry contribute to worship experiences on campus in chapel and the praise explosions.
 The Office of the Chaplain also provides pastoral care to the campus community.

 HISTORY OF THE CME CHURCH